 So, rather than continuing to work (slowly) on the same site, I’m taking a step back and – for now – shutting down ContractAvailability.com.
 It may well be back, but not until after I am confident I can deliver a service that can do, the huge majority all of what I believe is required to be genuinely useful for contractors (of various professions) – and those that would seek to hire them.
 I do have some ideas – but I need to try some ideas out first.

-Therefore, at the end of September 2019, the website will come down, and all pages will redirect to a holding page.
-The database will be deleted, but usernames and customised profiles that have been previously created, will be reserved for any future related site.
-At the same time, the mailing list will be deleted and I will keep a record of anyone that is still on it before that happens – in order to send just a single personal email to it’s members, inviting them to any new site – if, or when, that may happen.
+Therefore, at the end of September 2019, the website was closed, and all pages now redirect here.
+The database has been deleted, but usernames and customised profiles that have been previously created, will be reserved for any future related site .
+At the same time, the mailing list has also been deleted.

 This has been a learning experience, in a multitude of ways.
 Although the site as it has been, isn’t the best structure to work from for a new version, I have learned, and gained, much from it.
 It has been valuable, for myself – and I think, others in that process.
 Looking into the future, I’m eager to learn more, and show the results in a different forum.